danbucholtz/http-madness/README.md

 node ./dist/main.js
 ```

+To run in the background, use standard unix techniques.
+Nothing unusual here why the application wouldn't run in the background.

 ## Running Tests

 [Jest](https://github.com/facebook/jest) is used for testing.
 The tests are in `./src/*.spec.ts` files.
 To run the tests, run